Le Kevin Smith

-Le Kevin Smith (born July 21, 1982) is an American former professional football defensive tackle of the National Football League (NFL), who played five seasons from 2006 to 2010.
+Le Kevin Smith (born July 21, 1982) is an American former professional football player who was a defensive tackle in the National Football League (NFL), who played five seasons from 2006 to 2010.
 He was selected by the New England Patriots in the sixth round of the 2006 NFL draft.
 Smith was a member of the Patriots' 2007 16–0 team and recorded half a sack during Super Bowl XLII.
 He ended his NFL career in 2010 with the Denver Broncos.
 He played college football for the Nebraska Cornhuskers.

 Early life

 Smith attended Stratford Academy in Macon, Georgia, where he helped Stratford win three Class 3A titles state titles as a defensive lineman.
 He was the USA Today Georgia Player of the Year and was a Rivals.com All-American.
 He also lettered in track and field, winning four state titles in the discus and two in the shot put.
 It is noted that during his senior year, the Macon Telegraph called him the "real deal" after he dominated rival Tattnall Square Academy's star center Brandon Dillard.